-A common cold is caused in babies due to various viruses; however, the most common of them is the rhinovirus.
-These viruses cause inflammation in the inner lining of your baby’s nose and produce thick mucous that blocks the airways leading to a congested nose.
+A baby can have a common cold due to multiple viruses; however, the most common virus is the rhinovirus.
+These viruses cause inflammation in the inner lining of your baby’s nose and produce thick mucus that blocks the airways leading to a congested nose.

-With symptoms that are very similar to that of a common cold, influenza will be characterized by a runny nose rather than inflammation inside the nose.
-Your baby will also have a high fever in case of influenza.
-The influenza virus is known to affect the lungs, throat and the nose.
+With symptoms that are very similar to that of a common cold, influenza is characterized by a runny nose rather than inflammation inside the nose.
+Your baby can also experience a high fever in the case of influenza.
+The influenza virus is known to affect the lungs, throat, and nose.

 3. Sinus Infection

-If pathogens invade the nose sinuses (air-filled sacs) that are present inside the nose at the top and the sides, they lead to the formation of excess mucous which is thick and dark.
+If pathogens invade the sinuses (air-filled sacs) that are present inside the nose at the top and the sides, it can lead to the formation of excess mucus, which is thick and dark.
 The germs will also irritate the lining of the nose and cause inflammation.

 Allergies like pollen allergy or rhinitis (hay fever) are also common causes of nasal congestion.
 The allergens found in pollen or other substances can irritate the passage in the nose which leads to inflammation and a runny nose.
 This may be accompanied by stomach pain or diarrhoea.

-The tissues in the lymphatic system called tonsils and adenoids get affected first due to immune response during an infection.
+During an infection, the tissues in the lymphatic system called tonsils and adenoids are the first to get affected due to the immune response.
 In such cases, the tonsils and the adenoids enlarge and exert pressure on the nasal passages making it difficult to breathe.

 6. Nasal Polyps

 Nasal polyps are caused due to growth anomalies and present themselves in the form of extra growth.
 These are benign and are usually formed of mucous.
-However, their positioning in the nasal passage can block the nasal cavity and cause nasal congestion.
+However, their position in the nasal passage can block the nasal cavity and cause congestion.
 They can also cause a constant runny nose.

 Asthma causes the airways to get constricted making breathing difficult.
-In case your baby has asthma caused by the inflammation of tissues in the respiratory canal, then the baby may have a nasal congestion.
-You will need to look for signs like shortness of breath, coughing, and noisy breathing, among others.
+In case your baby has asthma caused by the inflammation of tissues in the respiratory canal, then the baby may have nasal congestion.
+You will need to look for signs like shortness of breath, coughing, and noisy breathing.

 8. Nasal Disorders

-Babies may also suffer from certain nasal disorders which cause nasal congestion.
+Babies may also suffer from certain nasal disorders which cause congestion.
 A condition called granulomatosis with polyangiitis causes the blood vessels in the lungs, nose, and the sinuses to get inflamed which can lead to a runny nose.
-Churg-Strauss syndrome is another condition that causes inflammation that leads to nasal congestion.
-Deviated septum, is a condition where the tissue that marks the line between the two nostrils is leaning more towards one side.
-This can make breathing hard and also lead to nasal congestion.
+Churg-Strauss syndrome is another condition that causes inflammation that can lead to nasal congestion.
+A deviated septum is a condition where the tissue that marks the line between the two nostrils is leaning more towards one side.
+This can make breathing hard and can also lead to congestion.

-Any particles in the air that can irritate the tissues in the nasal cavity can also cause inflammation and nasal congestion.
-This can cause secretion of excess mucous.
+Any particles in the air that can irritate the tissues in the nasal cavity can also cause nasal congestion.
+This can cause secretion of excess mucus.
 If your baby is exposed to dry air, it can harden the mucous, thus making breathing difficult.

 10. Foreign Body in the Nasal Cavity